 Excess copper may promote metastasis

 Cooked lima beans contain approximately 0.44 mg copper per cup.
 One 2024 study found that relatively high levels of copper in the urine of girls were associated with increased breast density two years after menarche.
-On the other hand, other studies have reported that copper does not appear to increase breast cancer risk significantly.
-However, it does appear to increase the risk of recurrence.
+On the other hand, other studies have reported that while copper does appears to increase the risk of recurrence, it does not heighten risk of primary breast cancer significantly.
 Copper has been shown to promote angiogenesis and metastasis, especially in aggressive forms of breast cancer such as inflammatory (IBC), triple negative (ER-/PR-/HER2-), and HER2 overexpressing (HER2+) breast cancer.

 Bottom line